7 Self-Care Tips To Do Now

 Have you wanted to learn to meditate, but never find the time?
 Let this time be your entry into a meditation practice.
 Search online.
 Right now there are many free offers, new content and ideas being created everyday.
 Instead of learning on retreat, now you can learn directly on line.
 Incorporate meditation into your daily routine.
 Join a new class.
 Download an app.
 If you need inspiration, check out Insight Timer, it’s a good place to begin.

 6.)
-What can I fix, change or improve in my ENVIRONMENT that will make me feel happier?
+What can I fix, change or improve ENVIRONMENTALLY that will make me feel better?

-How can I create more beauty?
+How can I create more beauty in my home and work space?
 What can I do to provide a feeling of greater safety?
 What do I want to give away or throw away?
 Use this time to clear clutter and let go of the past.
 Journal about this.
 Give thanks for all you have and give thanks for all you release.

 7.)
-What actions can I take right now that will help my FINANCIAL situation?
+What actions can I take right now that will help me FINANCIALLY?

 Are there any accounts I need to close or alter?
 Are my accounts being debited for things that are no longer useful?
 Do I need to take action or change my thinking regarding my finances?
 Is there anything I can do to feel better about my financial situation right now?
 Is there a conversation I need to have?
 Do I need to ask for help?
 Who can help me?
 Ask for the help you need.
 Your need for help might be someone else’s need for contribution.

 So much of what goes on around us is out of our control.
-But peace and happiness are in our own hands.
-By focusing on what we can control, we can reduce our stress and increase our joy.
+But peace and serenity are in our own hands.
+By focusing on what we can control, accepting what we cannot control, we reduce our stress and increase our peace and creativity.

 Use this time well.
 Be proactive: create new habits and explore new possibilities.
 Let go of what no longer serves you and embrace all that supports your well-being and your happiness.
 Put yourself in a place that will enable you to look back at the challenges of 2020 and see that you were not only resilient, you were creative and self-loving, determined and strong.
 You made it through.
 You made it count.

-LeeAnn Kendall loves helping people discover their inner goodness.
-She first learned of self-care while earning her master’s degree at the University of Santa Monica.
+LeeAnn Kendall’s passion is helping people connect with their innate goodness.
+She’s been on a conscious spiritual journey for more than half her life and practices and teaches yoga.
+She first discovered this thing called self-care while earning a Master’s Degree in Spiritual Psychology at the University of Santa Monica.

-Her guided journal, “Self-Care 101” helps you uncover 101 ways of self-care and happiness in just 30 days.
-Follow her at @leeannkendall on Facebook and Instagram and check out her early morning photography.
-She loves sunrise and swimming and just about everything to do with the ocean.
-She lives and thrives in St. Augustine, FL with her husband, Steve.
+Her prompted journal, “Self-Care 101, 30 Days to 101 Ways of Self-Care” guides you to uncover 101 ways of self-care.
+Follow her on Facebook and Instagram and check out her early morning photography.
+She loves sunrise and just about everything to do with the ocean.
+LeeAnn lives in St. Augustine, FL with her husband Steve.